-Set in lovely gardens on the shores of Lough Swilly just outside the village of Rathmullan, this gracious nineteenth century house is fairly grand, with public areas which include three elegant drawing rooms, but it’s not too formal - and there’s a cellar bar which can be very relaxed.
+Set in lovely gardens on the shores of Lough Swilly just outside the village of Rathmullan, this gracious nineteenth century house is quite grand, with public areas which include three elegant drawing rooms, but it’s not too formal - and offers three dining choices, including an atmospheric cellar bar which is very relaxing.

-An impressive extension was recently built to a design that is admirably sympathetic to the surroundings.
-Here there are ten very desirable, individually decorated bedrooms, and The Gallery, a state of the art conference facility for up to 80 delegates.
+An impressive extension was quite recently built to a sympathetic design, providing ten very desirable, individually decorated bedrooms, and The Gallery, a state of the art conference facility for up to 80 delegates.
 Bedrooms in the original house vary in size, decor, outlook and cost, but all are comfortably furnished in traditional country house style.

-In celebration of '50 years of welcoming guests to our award winning house' (2012) the Wheeler family commissioned the Dublin-born illustrator Dermot Flynn to do an illustration representing the people and some events that have been important to Rathmullan in each decade from the 1960s; it'a delightful record of half a century of family and hotel life - make sure you have a good look at it when you're there.
+In celebration of '50 years of welcoming guests to our award winning house' (2012), the Wheeler family commissioned the Dublin-born illustrator Dermot Flynn to do an illustration representing the people and some events that have been important to Rathmullan in each decade from the 1960s; it's a delightful record of half a century of family and hotel life - make sure you have a good look at it when you're there.

 *Rathmullan House was our Country House of the Year in 2007, and was presented with the Natural Food Award in 2009.